ubccr/ccrdocs/pages/hpc/storage.md

 Knowing your quota and how much of it you've used is helpful, but often we want to know where the disk usage is actually taking place.
 You can run the `ncdu` command (NCurses Disk Usage) to calculate the total size of each file and sub-directory and then sort it from largest to smallest.
 You will only be able to run this where you have permission to read files, so it's appropriate to run in your home directory:  `/user/[CCRusername]` or your group's project directory.

 There are many options for sorting as well as the ability to delete files within this interface.
 Use the `man` command to see options: `man ncdu`

-## Alternative Quota Lookup

-Users can access their quota information in [ColdFront](../portals/coldfront.md) as well as on the command line

 ## Starfish Storage Usage